Transition to the ICD-10-CM: What does it mean for psychologists?

 According to a 2009 news release from the American Psychiatric Association, the organization has worked with the Centers for Disease Control and Prevention (CDC) and CMS to develop a common structure for the DSM-IV and the mental disorders section of the ICD-10-CM.
 The news release also stated that they are working with WHO to link the DSM-5 with the mental and behavioral disorders section of the ICD-11, currently under development by WHO and anticipated to be released in 2014.
 However, given that the ICD-10-CM is now being finalized while the DSM is still undergoing revision, it is difficult to determine how closely those two classifications will correspond.

 What psychologists can do to prepare for the transition

-For now, ICD-10-CM implementation handbooks to assist with the transition to ICD-10-CM are located on the CMS website.
+CMS has launched a new website to assist providers with the transition to ICD-10.
 The step-by-step guides (see links below) are specifically tailored for small and medium provider practices, large provider practices and small hospitals.
 The guides contain information on suggested business processes, communication avenues and training, as well as potential difficulties to expect when making the transition.

 What to keep in mind and expect in the future

 CMS announced that there will be no grace period for the implementation of the ICD-10-CM.
 As of midnight on Oct.
 1, 2015, any claims filed for dates of service (for providers) or discharge dates (for hospitals) on or after this date must contain ICD-10-CM codes.
 Because this is a HIPAA mandate, penalties for failure to comply will be enforced.
 Civil and criminal penalties may include heavy fines and imprisonment.
 For more information visit the HHS.gov HIPAA privacy rule site.